nasa/fprime/docs/Design/communication-adapter-interface.md

 ## Communication Queue Protocol

-`Svc::ComQueue` queus messages until the communication adapter is ready to receive these messages.
+`Svc::ComQueue` queues messages until the communication adapter is ready to receive these messages.
 For each Fw::Success::SUCCESS message received, `Svc::ComQueue` will emit one message. `Svc::ComQueue` will not emit messages at any other time.
 This implies several things: